Skip to content

 dialectical behavioral therapy

 You’ll be hard-pressed to find conclusive evidence that dialectical behavior therapy treats stand-alone substance use disorder.
-However, there is proof that DBT is a valuable component in a comprehensive treatment plan for someone with a co-occuring disorder, which is a substance use disorder and mental health condition, such as borderline personality disorder or depression.
+However, there is proof that DBT is a valuable component in a comprehensive treatment plan for someone with a co-occurring disorder, which is a substance use disorder and mental health condition, such as borderline personality disorder or depression.

 A study with 10 women with borderline personality disorder and a substance use disorder who received dialectical behavior therapy showed a reduction in substance misuse in the first year of treatment and during their four-month follow-up.
 The study also showed there were fewer dropouts from treatment when DB was involved than those who didn’t receive dialectical behavior therapy as part of their treatment plan.

 If you’re struggling with addiction, it’s vital that you reach out for help.
-If you’re ready to get help and want to take an addiction-focused approach to DBT, you can benefit from the treatment in the following ways:
+When you’re ready to get help and want to take an addiction-focused approach to DBT, you can benefit from the treatment in the following ways:

 • Your substance use will decrease dramatically.